mohmmad44/loginsecurity/README.md

-9. To get all JSON registered user details
+9. To get all JSON registered user details go to (http://localhost:8080/getusers)
 ```
 (http://localhost:8080/getusers)
  ```